 The meddling ascetic was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha.
-Two of the Buddha’s top disciples, Sariputta and Moggallana, spent one rains retreat at Cula Kokalika’s place with the instruction not to tell the locals they were there.
+Two of the Buddha’s top disciples, Sariputta and Moggallana, spent one rainy season at Cula Kokalika’s home, with the instruction not to tell the locals they were there.
 After the three months had passed, they set off back to the Buddha’s monastery.
 Right after they departed, Cula Kokalika boasted to people about who had been staying with him.
-They immediately took food and robes for donating and rushed after the departed disciples to pay respect.
+They quickly gathered food and robes to donate and rushed after the departed disciples to pay respect.
 Knowing that Sariputta and Moggallana were very frugal and would not accept the gifts, Cula Kokalika followed, expecting that the things would be given to him.
-But the elder disciples just told the people to keep everything, and this made Cula Kokalika angry.
+But the elder disciples just told the people to keep everything, and this angered Cula Kokalika.

-Forced to leave, he went to the Buddha’s monastery.
+Forced to leave, Cula Kokalika went to the Buddha’s monastery.
 When he got there, he immediately began to tell the Buddha how wicked Sariputta and Moggallana were, not stopping even after being rebuked by the Buddha for his inappropriate words.
-Moments later bloody boils erupted on his body and he fell over in pain.
+Moments later, bloody boils erupted on his body and he fell over in pain.
 One of his former teachers heard his cries and came down from heaven, encouraging him to make peace with the elders.
-But Cula Kokalika would not let go of his anger and he died and went to hell.
+But Cula Kokalika would not let go of his anger, and he died and went to hell.

-When the Buddha later heard some disciples (who had been the Bodhisatta’s followers in that lifetime) discussing Cula Kokalika’s downfall, he told them this story so they knew this was not the first time Cula Kokalika’s own words had caused his destruction.
+When the Buddha later heard some of his disciples (who had been the Bodhisatta’s followers in that lifetime) discussing Cula Kokalika’s downfall, he told them this story so they knew that this was not the first time Cula Kokalika’s own words had caused his destruction.